JonKohKaiEn/Extreme-Tic-Tac-Toe/README.md

-# ETTT-mcts
+# ETTT

-Extreme Tic Tac Toe with Monte Carlo Tree Search(MCTS) AI.
+Extreme Tic Tac Toe with AI(To be added...).

 RULES OF ETTT:
 1) 1st move: can place anywhere